andrew-fellowes/project-four-testing-ovarian-cancer/README.md

 <li> We did not deploy a database accessible individually by each member of the team - for the practical purposes of this project it was not possible to set up a hosted cloud database, so instead we used databases stored locally on our machines, but replicable given the same files and use of the same code creating a MongoDB instance</li>

-<li>A seried of python scripts were written in order to prodice databases that could be reproduced locally</li>li>
+<li>A series of python scripts were written in order to produce databases that could be reproduced locally</li>
 <li>These scripts have been designed to input from csv or JSON files, and to allow the user to select the particular file they wish to input, given a large number of files are stored within the directories</li>
 <li>Each file was date and time stamped within the file name.
-The code parsed out the date and time stamp (using regx), recording it within the date field of the individual collections.</li>
+The code parsed out the date and time stamp (using regex), recording it within the date field of the individual collections.</li>
 <li>Additionally the csv and JSON files needed to be put into a structure allowing for easy querying. this was particularly the case in entering the epoch records created during the model testing.
 This was done by iterating though the files and adding the epochs in a nested field for each time a model was run</li>
 <li>A series of four collections were put together within the sofia_test_model database</li><ul>
   <li>confusion_matrix</li>
   <li>test_result</li>